pylls/circpad-sim/README.md

 RRT is the time it takes for a (non-)padding cell to traverse to/from the client to/from the relay.

-### input collection
+### Trace collection
+This is the lazy way with a simulated relay trace.
 To collect one trace from a modified TB:
-- do setup steps described above
-- copy `apply add-torlog-output.patch`to the tor directory
-- git apply add-torlog-output.patch`
-- `make`
 - copy `src/app/tor` and replace `tor` at `Browser/TorBrowser/Tor` of TB
 - in torrc of TB (`TorBrowser/Data/Tor`), add ``Log [circ]info notice stdout''
 - run TB with `/Browser/start-tor-browser --log hello.log`